main menu

 what are the benefits of mohs surgery?

-• Over 99% cure rate for most skin cancers
+• Highest cure rates for many common skin cancers

 does mohs surgery hurt?

-The procedure is performed under local anesthesia.
-Most patients feel no pain during surgery and experience only mild discomfort afterward, typically managed with Tylenol or other over-the-counter medications.
+The area is numbed with local anesthesia.
+Most patients feel little to no discomfort during the procedure and only mild soreness afterward, which is typically managed with over-the-counter pain medication.

 will I have a scar after mohs surgery?